About the Education Access Center

 When Does the Application Process Start?

-The applicant is responsible for ensuring that all items are submitted electronically by December 18, 2015.
-Review of applications will start immediately following Christmas break, and recipients of the Pamela McGowan EAC Scholarship will be notified via email no later than January 30, 2016.
+We are currently accepting applications.
+The applicant is responsible for ensuring that all items are submitted electronically or in person by October 14, 2017.
+Review of applications will start immediately, and recipients of the Pamela McGowan EAC Scholarship will be notified via email.

 To make the application process easier, have the items below available before starting: